 Creating a new environment: While creating a new environment, AWS provides two options to deploy code, one for uploading an archive file directly and another to select an existing archive file from the S3 bucket.
 By selecting the S3 bucket option and providing an S3 bucket URL, the latest source code will be used for deployment.
 The latest source code contains the web shell which gets deployed.

-Our Advanced Web Hacking class at Black Hat USA contains this and many more real-world examples.
-Registration is now open.
+Our Advanced Web Hacking class contains this and many more real-world examples.